 In the same manner, you would continue to add all the tasks in your workflow to the appropriate stages of a lead.
 If necessary, you can delete a task in the upper right corner.

-When you're finished just click the 'Save and Activate' button.
+When you're finished configuring your workflow just click the 'Save and Activate' button.

 You can create as many Lead Workflows as necessary under the Settings tab.
 And you can always edit, archive, or duplicate them.